Fara Williams: England

 Williams was not included in England's squad for the 2019 FIFA Women's World Cup, but manager Phil Neville said her international career was not over.

-International goals

-Scores and results list England's goal tally first.
+She was allotted 140 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.

-Great Britain Olympic
+Great Britain

-In June 2012, Williams was named in an 18-player Great Britain squad for the 2012 London Olympics.
+In June 2012, Williams was named in an 18-player Great Britain squad for the 2012 Summer Olympics.
+She made her debut for Great Britain in a goalless draw against Sweden, before featuring four times in the tournament, as the team were eliminated by Canada in the quarter-finals.

 Personal life

-Williams was homeless for six years during the early part of her football career.
-She was later employed by FA as a skills coach.
+Williams was homeless for seven years during the early part of her football career.
+She was later employed by the FA as a skills coach.
 She has worked for the Homeless FA charity as a coach at Manchester United's The Cliff, and helping to select the England team for the Homeless World Cup.

 Williams was appointed Member of the Order of the British Empire (MBE) in the 2016 New Year Honours for services to women's football and charity.